11.2. Multiple Categories#

 To assess whether this observation is particular to one random sample or more general, we can simulate multiple panels under the model of random selection and see what the simulations predict.
 But we won’t be able to look at thousands of bar charts like the one above.
 We need a statistic that will help us assess whether or not the model or random selection is supported by the data.

-11.2.5.
-A New Statistic: The Distance between Two Distributions¶
+11.2.4.
+A New Statistic: The Distance between Two Distributions#

 For this we will compute a quantity called the total variation distance between two distributions.
-The calculation is as an extension of the calculation of the distance between two numbers.
+The calculation is as an extension of how we find the distance between two numbers.

-To compute the total variation distance, we first take the difference between the two proportions in each category.
+To compute the total variation distance, we first find the difference between the two proportions in each category.

 # Augment the table with a column of differences between proportions jury_with_diffs = jury.with_column( 'Difference', jury.column('Panels') - jury.column('Eligible') ) jury_with_diffs